outdreamer/build-a-cure/docs/tasks/examples.md

       - allocation of uncertainty & variation
         - problem to solve (generate solution filters, find workflow, break problem, solve original problem)

-## generative insight paths that generate insight paths (like solution automation workflows)

-    - identify patterns in structures allocating structure (constants) & lack of structure (variation) in interface queries to find new insight paths
-      - example:
-        - variation (like variables) allocated to structure & info interfaces, & constants (like definitions) allocated to the intent/concept interfaces

-    - identify patterns in connecting structures as core components of interface queries (build interface queries with interface-connecting structures)
-      - examples:
-        - intent & function interfaces are connected as metadata & trigger structures, so the triggering structure can be followed by the triggered structure in interface queries

-    - identify patterns of finding/selecting interaction levels for an interface query
-      - examples:
-        - core functions linking these interfaces
-        - structural versions of core functions linking these interface objects
-        - abstract network of an interface used for interface queries
-        - cross-interaction level conversion function applied before other interface query steps

-    - example:
-      apply the insight path:
-        'select commonly useful system objects for find problems' to the problem:
-        'find rules that fit a system such as a context' after applying standard interface variables like:
-        - abstraction, intent, reusability, & complexity
-      to get system object filters from relevant problem interface object metadata like intents:
-        - problem intents: find, fit
-      which can be used as a filter to selected system objects
-        - 'fit' intent requires a structural similarity with actual parsed query like:
-      - apply system object 'structural similarity' to find structural similarities in the problem system ('find rules that fit a system such as a context') after applying standard interface variables
-        - iterate through standard interface variables
-          - apply 'simplicity' to problem system
-            - output: 'simple' rules, 'simple' systems (and sub-type of system 'simple' context)
-          - iterate through system objects to find sources of efficiency in assembling a solution query
-            - apply 'structural similarity' to problem system
-              - output: structural similarity between 'simple rules' and 'simple system'
-          - integrate output with original problem system to generate solution automation interface query for problem
-            - apply 'simple' rules (as a source of efficiency) in finding rules fitting a 'simple' system

 ## generate solution automation interface query

     - iterate through interface objects (change type, problem type, assumptions, etc)